bg117/cli-parser/README.md

 ## Installation

-Simply copy the CommandLineParser.cs file onto your project.
+Simply copy the CommandLineHelpers.cs file onto your project.
 All objects are in `namespace CliParser`.

 ## Usage